 Of the respondents who plan to use cannabis, 76% of them prefer vaping and smoking over edibles, which are not yet legal.
 As a courtesy to others, almost 50% of all Canadians said

 Cable vs. Online Streaming

 Overall, the majority of Canadians (76%) plan to watch the Super Bowl on cable TV vs. online (around 20%), with the online streaming skewing towards the younger age group (25-34 years old).
 Despite watching the Big Game on cable, most Canadians agree that social media will have a greater impact than regular ads or promotions to market the Big Game (40.7%).

 Overall expectations are low to see cannabis brands promoted during the Super Bowl due to ongoing marketing and advertising restrictions.
 Canadians were asked if they expect to see cannabis brands promoted leading up to and during the Super Bowl; here are their responses:

-Overall Canadians are turning to online streaming and social media to watch the Super Bowl, but it’s clear that most Canadians still prefer cable to watch the big game.
+Overall, Canadians are turning to online streaming and social media to watch the Super Bowl, but it’s clear that most still prefer cable to watch the big game.
 Further, most respondents believe that social media has more of an impact than cable for advertising and promotions.
-In terms of consumption preferences, now that cannabis is legal, some Canadians are planning to use it (or try it) this Super Bowl, but it’s still not the preferred choice over alcohol.
+In terms of consumption, some Canadians are planning to use it this Super Bowl, but alcohol remains the preferred choice.